veso266/Flash-Speedtest.net-by-Ookla/README.md

 I knew that speedtest.net was the best speedtest for me and I wanted to have it, I never got around to seting it up until one day in 2017 they decided to force a new crappy HTML5 speedtest for everyone, that was it; I knew I will have to act fast, I wanted to still use it

-I then discovered that it was still uvailable on http://legacy.speedtest.net, and the documentation was still up
+I then discovered that it was still uvailable on http://legacy.speedtest.net, and the documentation was still up (this site was deleted on 01.01.2019 it was still uvailable on http://c.speedtest.net until 01.05.2019 where I also got this backup for The last site on this repo)

 The product Ookla was seling was called Netgauge, so i said OK lets set it up